-We believe that with the current level of retention with our punctum plug design and given the ability of patients to assess the presence of the plug as a result of the fluorescent label, our current product design offers a potentially significant improvement over the current standard of care with patients receiving prostaglandin analogs.
+We believe that with the current level of retention with our intracanalicular depot design and given the ability of patients to assess the presence of the depot as a result of the fluorescent label, our current product design offers a potentially significant improvement over the current standard of care with patients receiving prostaglandin analogs.
 The compliance rate with prostaglandin analog eye drops has been shown to be only approximately 50% after six months of therapy due to the challenges of administration and side effects including hyperemia, or red eye.

-We anticipate that the results of our Phase 2b clinical trial of OTX-TP will provide important information to inform the design of later stage clinical trials of this product candidate.
+Based on a meeting with the FDA in January 2016, we expect to pursue a protocol design for our Phase 3 clinical trials that focuses on a comparison of the OTX-TP arm against a vehicle placebo arm.
+We do not expect that we will be required to use placebo drops in this trial or include a timolol reference arm.
+We also expect to exclude patients on more than one glaucoma medication in our Phase 3 clinical trials.
+We expect to have an end of Phase 2 meeting with the FDA in the second quarter of 2016 to discuss the results of the Phase 2b trial and finalize the protocol for our planned Phase 3 trials.
 We will be required to successfully complete two well controlled Phase 3 clinical trials of OTX-TP conducted under an IND to obtain marketing approval from the FDA.
-The FDA has indicated that we will need to study 500 patients for an exposure duration of three months in these pivotal clinical trials, with 300 of these patients studied further up to six months and with 100 of these patients studied up to 12 months for safety evaluations.
-We expect that the primary efficacy endpoints for these pivotal clinical trials will be similar to our ongoing Phase 2b clinical trial, as described above.
-However, unlike our Phase 2b clinical trial, we expect that the pivotal clinical trials will be adequately powered with an appropriate number of patients to measure with statistical significance the non-inferiority of OTX-TP compared to a vehicle control punctum plug plus timolol eye drops based on the primary efficacy endpoint.
-If we obtain favorable results from these pivotal clinical trials, we would plan to submit an NDA to the FDA for marketing approval of OTX-TP for the treatment of glaucoma.
+The FDA has indicated that we will need to study a minimum of 500 treated patients for an exposure duration of three months in these pivotal clinical trials, with 300 of these patients studied further up to six months and with 150 of these patients studied up to 12 months for safety evaluations.
+In the first Phase 3 clinical trial, we expect patients to be randomized in a 3:2 ratio to receive either OTX-TP or a placebo vehicle control intracanalicular depot without active drug.
+We expect that the primary efficacy endpoints for these pivotal clinical trials will be similar to our recently completed Phase 2b clinical trial, as described above.
+However.

+unlike our Phase 2b clinical trial, we expect that the pivotal clinical trials will be adequately powered with an appropriate number of patients to measure with statistical significance the superiority of OTX-TP compared to a vehicle control intracanalicular depot based on the primary efficacy endpoint.
+We also expect that there will be a requirement for OTX-TP to demonstrate clinically meaningful intraocular pressure lowering.
+If we obtain favorable results from these pivotal clinical trials, we would plan to submit an NDA to the FDA for marketing approval of OTX-TP for the treatment of glaucoma and ocular hypertension.
 We expect that we would submit this NDA under Section 505(b)(2) of the FDCA.
 See "-Governmental Regulation-Section 505(b)(2) NDAs" for additional information.

-Moxifloxacin Punctum Plug (OTX-MP)
+Moxifloxacin Intracanalicular Depot (OTX-MP)